Hurricane Idalia

 Estimates projected damages to be more than $67.5M for those who applied for FEMA assistance with debris removal, emergency protective measures, and permanent damage restoration.
 During this time, FEMA was faced with providing aid to unaccompanied minors at the U.S. border, refugee resettlement, an Ohio train derailment, a Mississippi water main break, and multiple frequent year-round and intense storms, which strained the agency’s response capacities.
 Specifically, there was a shortage of technical specialists in FEMA’s Public Assistance (PA) program to support these declared counties.

-I studied the issues and identified 210 projects for 185 applicants that required the timely deployment of trained and qualified professionals.
-I spearheaded a Statement of Work to bring on independent contractors with the FLUOR contracting company with a six-month fixed contract in support of PA disaster operations.
-This very tight timeline required that I monitor deliverables to advance FEMA’s goals of reducing disaster loss and providing efficient and effective management of the overall project.
+To respond to a challenging operating environment, she coordinated accurate damage validation from site inspectors through project formulation, ensuring obligations were met by tracking resources.
+She studied the issues and identified 210 projects for 185 applicants that required the timely deployment of trained and qualified professionals.
+She spearheaded a Statement of Work to engage independent contractors through FLUOR under a six-month fixed-fee contract in support of PA disaster operations.
+This very tight timeline required her and her team to monitor deliverables to advance FEMA’s goals of reducing disaster losses and ensuring efficient, effective project management.

 As a result, the contract was completed on time and without an extension, and efforts were enthusiastically received across the state.
 The technical staff provided high-quality services and exceptional customer service to disaster survivors in multiple counties on schedule and with limited resources.
 The speed of recovery efforts within the state and local governments and private and non-profit sectors improved Georgians’ confidence in FEMA.